From Friction to First Pays: What Three Experiments Taught Us About Entry

 Design has to be honest about what it can't solve

 Sometimes the most important design decision is recognizing what design can't fix.
 The data was telling us something the product experience alone couldn't solve, so we stopped pushing and listened.
-Pivoting back to paid wasn't a failure; it was best fit us.
+Pivoting back to focusing on our subscription model wasn’t a failure; it was the best approach for our business.

 03